googleapis/google-cloud-go/debug.md

 example registers a UnaryClientInterceptor but you may want/need to register a StreamClientInterceptor instead-of/as-well depending on what kinds of RPCs you are calling.

+*WARNING*: Adding this interceptor will log metadata and payloads which may contain private information.

 ```go
 package main